Dimensional Rift

 These are the elements specified in each card:

-Cards can be played from your hand (or Extra Deck) onto the battlefield into any eligible zones.
+Cards can be played from the hand (or Extra Deck) onto the battlefield into any eligible zones.

-An eligible zone must match the card type, be on your side of the field, be empty, and be active.
+An eligible zone must match the card type, be on the player's of the field, be empty, and be conquered (if creature or monument).

-You can play cards face-up or face-down (also referred as "to set").
+Cards can be played face-up or face-down (also referred as "to set").

-If you play a card face-up, you must choose an orientation as part of playing, and you must immediately pay the card's cost (if any).
-If you succeed, the card is summoned (otherwise it is send to the Graveyard).
+If a card is played face-up, an orientation must be chosen as part of playing, and the card's cost must immediately be paid (if any).
+If successful, the card is summoned (otherwise it is send to the Graveyard).

 If played face-down (set), the card is not summoned yet.
-You do not need to pay any cost.
-When a face-down card is flipped, you must immediately summon it, by paying its cost and choosing the orientation.
-If you fail, the card is destroyed instead.
-If summoned, first an orientation is picked for the face-up position of the card; then any When flipped-effects activate; Mana is collected; and finally When summoned-effects trigger.
+No costs need to be paid.
+When a face-down card is flipped, it is immediately summoned, by paying its costs and choosing the orientation.
+If that fails for any reason, the card is destroyed instead.
+If summoned, first an orientation is picked for the face-up position of the card; then any When flipped-effects activate; then Mana is collected; and finally, When summoned-effects trigger.

-Cards played from your Extra Deck, as well as Monuments, can only be summoned (i.e. played face-up).
+Cards played from your Fables Deck, as well as Monuments, can only be summoned (i.e. played face-up).

 Card Types